How does Help to Buy work?

-Not necessarily; with the government adding 20% to your 5% deposit, you actually only need a mortgage for 75% and you still own 100% of your home.
-Essentially, Help To Buy allows you to benefit from a slightly lower mortgage, which reduces your monthly payments.
+Not necessarily; with the government adding the 20% equity loan to your 5% deposit, you actually only need a mortgage for 75% and you still own 100% of your home.
+Essentially, Help to Buy allows you to benefit from a slightly lower mortgage, which can reduce your monthly payments.

-Can I use Help to Buy with another buying scheme?
+Can I use Help to Buy to buy a second hand home?